Fetch pays back up to 90% of unexpected vet bills

 Always consider the weather elements when taking your dog outside.
 Walking your dog in rainy, windy, foggy and overcast conditions when it’s below 32 degrees Fahrenheit isn’t the best idea.

-Familiarity with the cold
+Familiarity with cold weather

 Supervision

-Stay near your dog while they’re playing or hanging outside.
-If the temperature is below 45 degrees Fahrenheit, it’s too cold for your dog to swim.
-And if you plan on leaving your dog in the car for a few minutes on a day that cold, make sure to keep the heat running.
-You’re your dog’s best advocate when it comes to cold weather safety, so if you feel uncomfortable, chances are your dog does, too.
+Stay close to your dog while they’re playing outside so you can monitor any changes in behavior due to the weather.
+If the temperature is below 45 degrees Fahrenheit, it’s too cold for dogs to swim.
+And if you plan on leaving your dog in the car for a few minutes on a cold day, make sure to keep the heat running.

 The Dig, Fetch Pet Insurance's expert-backed editorial, answers all of the questions you forget to ask your vet or are too embarrassed to ask at the dog park.
 We help make sure you and your best friend have more good days, but we’re there on bad days, too.